cityofaustin/vision-zero/editor/testing.md

 - Crash diagram: [role: admin, editor] Change diagram x, y, z, and rotate.
 Confirm that **Save** button enables when any of these properties are adjusted
 - Crash diagram: [role: admin, editor] Use **Save** button to save current x/y/z/rotate.
 Refresh the page and confirm the diagram initializes at the expected transform state.
 On load, confirm that **Save** button is disabled and says **Saved** with a checkmark icon.
 - Crash narrative: loads normally and is scrollable for long narratives
-- Crash narrative: download CR3 pdf
+- [role: admin, editor] Crash narrative: use **Open crash report** button to view crash report pdf
+- [role: readonly] Crash narrative: **Open crash report** button is disabled.
+Hover over button to see tooltip advising to contact the Vision Zero team for assistance
 - Crash data card: **Flags** card.
 Edit set **Private drive** to **No** and verify that warning banner appears with notification that the crash is not included in VZ statistical reporting
 - Crash data card: edit various field types:
   - Yes/No - e.g., **At intersection**